 Kaufman has worked with Lee multiple times, and these collaborations often end up in Lee making his way up to the stage to receive a trophy.
-Kaufman was the casting director for the Lee-directed Brokeback Mountain (2009) and Life of Pi (2012), which both got a best-picture nod.
+She was the casting director for the Lee-directed Brokeback Mountain (2009) and Life of Pi (2012), which both got a best-picture nod.

-Kaufman also directed the casting for Steven Spielberg‘s Lincoln, a task she would later say she found hard.
+Avy Kaufman also directed the casting for Steven Spielberg‘s Lincoln, a task she would later say she found hard.
 As a casting director, one has to study the script and understand the story and each character in it to find the best actor for the role.
 And for Kaufman, the casting director plays a big role in keeping a film as realistic and honest as possible.

 Talking about Lincoln, Kaufman shared, “Because it’s a piece of history, I tried to get to the honest living person in resemblance and personality.
 These are all real people. . . .
 It was really hard but really exciting.”

 Marvel is known for a lot of things, but perhaps one of the best things about the studio’s movies is its cast ensemble.
-From superstars like Robert Downey Jr. to rising stars like Chadwick Boseman and Letitia Wright, each of their films boast a cast that you can’t help but marvel at.
+From superstars like Robert Downey Jr. to rising actors like Chadwick Boseman and Letitia Wright, each of their films boast a cast that you can’t help but marvel at.